create-at-cooper/creator-projects/README.md

-cooper projects
+creator projects
 ==========
-A list of projects started by students at [The Cooper Union](http://cooper.edu) for [create@cooper](http://createatcooper.org).
+A directory for projects.
+Created for [create@cooper](http://createatcooper.org) for students at [The Cooper Union](http://cooper.edu).
 Check it out at [projects.createatcooper.org](http://projects.createatcooper.org).

 Setup
 -----